tevaughan/region-fill-dirichlet/README.md

 the four corresponding pixel-values in the mask at the next higher stage of resolution.
-Find the greatest $N$ such that $M_N$ has at least one interpolable superpixel whose value is
+Find the greatest $N$ such that $M_N$ has at least one interpolable superpixel, one whose value is
 $2^{2N}$; that is, in $M_N$ at least one superpixel whose every corresponding pixel in
 $M'$ is 1, so that the superpixel is completely